xdevplatform/Tweet-Annotations/README.md

 ## Set up

 * In the root directory, rename `credentials.yaml.template` to `credentials.yaml` and insert your Twitter App credentials.
-Note that you must use the credentials belonging to a Twitter App with access to the Twitter API v2.
+Note that you must use the credentials belonging to a [Twitter Developer App](https://developer.twitter.com/en/docs/apps/overview) with access to the Twitter API v2.

 * Don't forget to add `credentials.yaml` to your `.gitignore` file to avoid compromising your App credentials.